Some Mischievous Acts I Liked

 That night, I felt delighted and pleased with myself for the short address I had delivered to my house-mates.
 Lenai had made my day.

-Coming back to my story on Stephen Lenai, I shall always remain grateful to him for allowing me to break the rules by sneaking out of Starehe early in the morning on Sundays to be with my home-town Catholic Church youth group when we were in the institute.
+But what I remain most grateful to Lenai is the way he allowed me to break the rules by sneaking out of Starehe early in the morning on Sundays to be with my hometown Catholic Church youth group when we were in the institute.
 You see, nothing much used to happen in the school on Sundays.
 We were just expected to wake up at 7.00am, have breakfast and attend a mandatory church service after which we were free to do whatever we wished.

 RECOMMENDATION: If you've enjoyed this story of mine on how my captain helped me, you might also enjoy another on a model for servant leadership in which I have mentioned some other two high school classmates of mine.
 Just click on that link in blue to jump straight into the story.